Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 4/DND Session 22.md

 - Appearance is very sickly, but she's very energetic.
 - Vicor Rhania Peracos, under High apostle Michelangelo

-Cello previously brought up that one of her mistress [[Lady Minerva]]'s was High apostle.
+Cello previously brought up that one of her mistress [[Minerva Gershwin]]'s was High apostle.

 ## We received:
 $7k gold